University of Maryland Francis King Carey School of Law

-The University of Maryland Francis King Carey School of Law (formerly University of Maryland School of Law) is the law school of the University of Maryland, Baltimore and is located in Baltimore City, Maryland, U.S. Its location places Maryland Law in the Baltimore-Washington legal and business community.
+The University of Maryland Francis King Carey School of Law (formerly University of Maryland School of Law from 1924 to 2011) is the law school of the University of Maryland, Baltimore.
+It is located in Baltimore, Maryland.
 Founded in 1816, it is one of the oldest law schools in the United States.

-Maryland Law was ranked 47th by the U.S. News & World Report in its 2023 law school rankings.
 The law school is fully accredited by the American Bar Association (ABA).
 It is a member of the Association of American Law Schools and has a chapter of the Order of the Coif honor society.

 History

 Maryland Law was founded in 1816 as the Maryland Law Institute.
-David Hoffman is credited with founding the institute and in 1817 he published his legal course Hoffman's Course of Legal Study.
-The school began regular instruction beginning in 1824, and it is the second-oldest law school in the United States, behind only William & Mary Law School.
-After the law school denied admission to black applicant Donald Gaines Murray on account of his race, in 1936 the Maryland Court of Appeals ruled that the law school must admit him.
+David Hoffman is credited with founding the institute, and in 1817, he published his legal course Hoffman's Course of Legal Study.
+The school began regular instruction in 1824, and it is the fourth oldest law school in the United States.
+After the law school denied admission to black applicant Donald Gaines Murray on account of his race, in 1936 the Maryland Court of Appeals ruled that the law school must admit him in the case of Murray v.
+Pearson.

 In 2002, the law school moved into a facility in downtown Baltimore near the Inner Harbor and Oriole Park at Camden Yards.

-In 2011, the law school received a US$30 million donation from the W.P.
-Carey Foundation, the largest gift in the school's history.
+In 2011, the University of Maryland School of Law received a US$30 million donation from the W.P.
+Carey Foundation, the largest gift in the law school's history.
 In response, the law school changed its name to the University of Maryland Francis King Carey School of Law.